 - The websites your visitors are being redirected to could be pitching an illegal commodity, which could land your website and you into the legal drama.

-- Your visitor could get a virus from the website that they have been redirected to and blame you, either directly or publicly via social media.
+- Your visitor could get infected with a virus from the website that they have been redirected to and then blame you, either directly or publicly via social media.

 - Your website’s IP address can get blacklisted and excluded from search engine results or at a minimum an alert is shown when your website comes up in the search results.